ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    the corresponding domain.
 The IETF may want to consider a separate update to the requirements for including glue in zone data, beyond those given in [@!RFC1034] and [@!RFC1035].

+   This document assumes a reasonable level of familiarity with DNS operations and protocol terms.
+Much of the terminology is explained in further detail in "DNS Terminology" [@!RFC8499].

 ## Reserved Words